spacebat/kword/README.md

 And if you just want to pluck values out of a keyword list in the order specified, use `extract_permissive` which will default parameters to nil that have no default specified.

+## Alpha Code

+The API may change slightly, most likely change would be the function names if people come up with better ones.
+If so the old names will be supported for some time.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed